-- Safely stores your phone, keys, and credit cards while you run
+- Safely store your phone, keys, and credit cards while you run

-Not only is this highly unethical, but it’s also extremely unprofessional.
-If you don’t have people happily using your products, don’t mislead people into purchasing them by making it look like you do.
+Not only is this highly unethical for a business owner, but it’s also extremely unprofessional.
+If you don’t have people happily using your product, don’t mislead people into purchasing them by making product descriptions look like you do.

-If people haven’t given you direct feedback in the form of testimonials there are still alternative ways to improve the credibility of your product pages.
+If no one hasn’t given your eCommerce business direct feedback in the form of testimonials or social media reviews there are still alternative ways to improve the credibility of your product descriptions.
 One of which is the popular “as seen on” or “already with us” section that is common on a lot of websites.

 Knowing you’re in good hands makes you comfortable.